-As an immigration lawyer, I applaud President Obama for taking Executive Action to fix our nation’s broken immigration system.
-A key component of Obama’s Executive Action is DAPA or Deferred Action for Parents of Americans and Lawful Permanent Residents, which essentially extends DACA (Deferred Action for Childhood Arrivals) to include certain eligible parents of U.S. citizens and lawful permanent residents.
+As an immigration lawyer, I was extraordinarily happy when President Obama took Executive Action to fix our nation’s broken immigration system.
+A key component of Obama’s Executive Action was DAPA or Deferred Action for Parents of Americans and Lawful Permanent Residents, which essentially would have extended DACA (Deferred Action for Childhood Arrivals) to include certain eligible parents of U.S. citizens and lawful permanent residents.

-DAPA is a discretionary form of immigration relief.
+DAPA was to be a discretionary form of immigration relief.
 Eligibility for DAPA is determined by USCIS (U.S. Citizenship & Immigration Services) on a case-by-case basis.
-To qualify for DAPA:
+The requirements for DAPA were:

 - you must have been physically present, continuously, in the United States since January 1, 2010.
 If you entered the U.S. after this cut-off date, then you don’t qualify for DAPA.

 - you must have child who was born on or before November 20, 2014; if your child is born on November 21 or thereafter, then you are not eligible for DAPA.